 |6||Dust tight||No ingress of dust; complete protection against contact.|

-For a product that shows no mention of an IPX rating, it simply means that the product was not tested for it.
+For a product that does not mention an IPX rating, it simply means that it was not tested for it.
 It’s also important to note that, say, ‘IPX3’ is not the same as ‘IP03’.
-In the former case, the product was not tested for particulate resistance.
-In the latter case, 0 indicates that the product provides no protection against contact and ingress of objects.
+In the former case, it was not tested for particulate resistance.
+In the latter case, 0 indicates that the product does not protect against contact and ingress of objects.

 Typically for sports gear, Devices rated between IPX1 to IPX3 can work well with your light workouts.
-Any devices rated above IPX3 are fairly resistant to some amount of water and are best suited for heavier workouts.
-For those of you who are swimmers, go for headsets with IPX7 or IPX8 which can be practically immersed in water.
+Any devices above IPX3 rating are resistant to some amount of water and are best suited for workouts.
+For those of you who are swimmers, go for headsets with IPX7 or IPX8, which can be immersed in water.

-However, it is important to note that a device which is compliant with IPX7, covering immersion in water, need not be compliant with IPX5 or IPX6, covering exposure to water jets.
-Incase it is compliant with both the specifications, both ratings are mentioned for the product.
+However, it is important to keep in mind that a device compliant with IPX7, covering immersion in water, need not be compliant with IPX5 or IPX6, covering exposure to water jets.
+In case it is compliant with both the specifications, both ratings are mentioned for the product.

 If you work out a lot, you will need sufficient waterproofing to handle sweat.
 So whenever you are out to buy your next pair of headphones or earbuds, do make sure to check out the IP ratings on the packaging.
 And go for something that matches your needs.

 Glad you had this cleared outright?
 Now, go on continue shopping